 A: Both exempt and non-exempt electronic timesheets need to be submitted.
 You are required to submit an electronic timesheet for each Employee Group according to the time you were in each.

 Q: Can I enter in time for different shifts of the day instead of as a single entry?

-Q: Do I have to create an IN/OUT profile in order to submit an electronic timesheet?
+Q: Do I have to create an IN/OUT profile to submit an electronic timesheet?

 A: No. The IN/OUT profile was designed to help facilitate time entry for recurring schedules and to lessen the redundancy of entering the same IN/OUT time each pay period.
 However, if IN/OUT times are constantly changing, it would not be beneficial to use this feature.

 Q: How do I apply an IN/OUT profile to my timesheet once I have created one?